FlingOS/FlingOS/Documentation/Markdown/Reference Articles/Human Input Devices.markdown

 PS/2 mice and keyboards have basically gone now, though many traditional desktop machines still come with PS/2 connectors.
 The history and use of PS/2 keyboards and mice is discussed in more detail in their respective articles.
 (At the time of writing, only the "PS/2 Keyboards" article was available.)
 Sufficed to say, PS/2 keyboards and mice are still the easiest and fastest way for an OS developer to get input from a user (particularly keyboards).
 Most USB hardware retains support for emulating PS/2 keyboards and mice from USB mice/keyboards (provided the individual devices are never initialised or reset by a USB driver).

 ## USB (HID)
+In the context of USB, HID stands for Human Interface Device(s) and is a class of device within the USB standard.
+Human Interface Devices include both input and output devices meaning all of the following types of device are encompassed in the USB HID specification:

+##### Output Technologies

+- Computer monitors (/screens/displays)
+- Braille displays
+- Loudspeakers
+- Headsets
+- Haptic technology (/vibrate features)
+- And more...

+##### Input Technologies

+- Keyboards (&amp; Braille displays)
+- Pointing devices inc. mice, touch pads, pointing sticks and light pens
+- Touch screens
+- Magnetic Strip Readers
+- Joysticks, Gamepads, Wii Remotes and similar
+- Webcams
+- Fingerprint scanners
+- And more...

+The HID specification provides a common system for communication with and discovery of HID devices (as per the purpose of USB).
+Also arising from the design of USB, USB HID devices are usually plug and play devices meaning they can be attached and detached from the system at any time without requiring a system restart or system reset.

+For any given type of device (such as a keyboard or mouse) there is usually a standard software protocol for discovering information about the device (such as supported features) and for controlling standard features of the device (such as handling keystrokes from a keyboard and obtaining movement information from a mouse).
+This means that any device of a given type should be supported by a common, basic USB HID driver for that type.

+When we look at human input, it is usually more important that the latest information arrives as fast as possible, even if that means missing out some previous information.
+The USB standard takes this into account and offers three methods of communication for devices: bulk transfers, isochronous transfers and interrupt transfers (these are available in all versions of USB to at least some degree though clearly later versions have more powerful/mature support).

+For HID devices, interrupt transfers or isochronous transfers are usually used since they prioritise the timely arrival of the latest information and allow easier and more efficient setup of recurring transfers (since they are time-synced not readiness-synced).
+If the host has not read old data from an isochronous transfer list, then the old data is simply ignored.
+Isochronous transfers require there to always be data to send on the interval, where as interrupt transfers do not necessarily.

+Isochronous transfers are useful for audio/video applications where dropping small bits of data will not be noticed by the user but waiting on missing data will be (it would cause audible/visible jittering/sticking).
+Interrupt transfers are generally used for pointing devices since they allow periodic polling for data with a guaranteed transfer latency but do not rely on there always being data.

 ---